Modern Slavery Statement

 This statement covers the activities of Pedigree Wholesale Limited.

-The organisation acknowledges its responsibilities in relation to tackling modern slavery and commits to complying with the provisions in the Modern Slavery Act 2015.
+The Organisation acknowledges its responsibilities regarding modern slavery and commits to complying with the provisions in the Modern Slavery Act 2015.
 The Organisation understands that this requires an ongoing review of both its internal practices in relation to its labour force and, additionally, its supply chains.

 Definitions